Aeronca C-1 Scout (oz7681)

-Aeronca C-1 Scout - Radio control scale model.
+Aeronca C-1 Scout.
+Radio control scale model.
 Wingspan 61 in, for OS .26 engine.

 Quote: "Steve & Mary - Here's the plan and article of Phillip Kent's 61in span Aeronca C-1 Scout from June 1996 Model Airplane News.
 He used a .26ci four-stroke (that'd be my choice), but would make a nice electric, also.
 In the text he says 1:6 scale and 58in span, which would match the full-scale's 29' span, but using the 6in scale on the plans the span measures about 60.8in when you include the center section.
 The article's specifications box says 61-1/2in.
 Regardless, it's a good looking model!
 DPlumpe."